 Start saving before you even enroll

 First, there are some things you can do before you even move into your dorm, such as consider if you really want to pay off student loans for the rest of your life.
-Are there some good in-state options you could take advantage of since those tend to have reduced tuition for state residents?
-You might think that your dream school will be worth the high price tag, but the truth is that you’re more likely to get a better start after college if you’re not weighed down by thousands of dollars of student debt for a long time.
+Are there some universities in your province?
+Going to a local university and living at home is normally a cheaper option that moving away for university.
+You might think that your dream school will be worth the high price tag make sure you weigh up the additional costs particularly if it means adding to your student loan.
+Another consideration: is there a summer job you could take in the year or years leading up to college?

 Speaking of student debt: if you do need to take out a loan, do your research.
 In Canada, the average student graduates with $26,000 of debt, and that can quickly spiral out of control if you combine high-interest rates with low entry-level salaries.
 Find out what the interest rates are, and don’t borrow more than you expect to earn in your first year.
-As a rule of thumb, if you hope to have a starting salary of $40,000 a year, try not to borrow more than that
+As a rule of thumb, if you hope to have a starting salary of $40,000 a year, try not to borrow more than that.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
+Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Try and get a scholarship